 Biblical education would include detailed examination of selected stories from the Hebrew scriptures and the New Testament.
 Children need to understand how God has been seen to be at work within human history within the monotheistic traditions.
 The Scriptures are central to the faith of all Christians, Muslims and Jews and underpin many of the values in Australian society.
 The main stories in the Hebrew scriptures (The Old Testament) need to be understood, as they represent defining moments in Israel’s understanding of God.
 In some cases, different interpretations found within varying religious groups are significant today (for instance, the story of Abraham, who is looked to by Christians, Jews and Muslims – albeit in different ways).

 The Christian Gospel narratives need to be introduced and examined with progressive understanding as pupils move through the school, with particular stress on these stories from Prep. to year 8.
 A spiral approach is needed so that students return to the stories at progressively higher year levels.
 The level of understanding at age 6, 10 and 17 is not the same in Science, English or Mathematics – nor should it be the same in the religious arena.
-Stories such as Jonah and the whale, Jacob and his multi-coloured coat, David and Goliath or Samson are delightful for Years 1 and 2 but frequently, even if these stories are taught, the level of understanding rarely progresses beyond these levels.
+Stories such as Jonah and the whale, Joseph and his multi-coloured coat, David and Goliath or Samson are delightful for Years 1 and 2 but frequently, even if these stories are taught, the level of understanding rarely progresses beyond these levels.

 If Biblical stories are to have any relevance to young people, their complexity must be explained and evaluated.
 These stories are complex and sophisticated, so it is essential that students appreciate the ‘depth grammar’ involved and that ‘truth’ may be communicated through story, without all stories necessarily being literally true.
 Metaphor, analogy, symbol and art are important in appreciating recent Biblical scholarship, hence the need for a spiral approach in the curriculum, returning to the stories at different stages in the educational process.